lizardfs/documentation/source/faq/general.rst

   It's a metaphor for something that can grow back if partially lost

 **Can I move my systems from MooseFS to LizardFS ?**
   Yes.
-This is documented in the :ref:`upgrading`.
+This is documented in the :ref:`upgrading` manual.